raspberrypilearning/welcome-to-antarctica/en/step_8.md

 **Click Run**

-Click on the hamburger menu to see your navigation items appear.
+Click on the burger menu to see your navigation items appear.
 Then click the cross to close the menu.

 --- /task ---

-You now need to add the hamburger `<div>` and JavaScript file to climate.html as well.
+You now need to add the burger `<div>` and JavaScript file to climate.html as well.

 --- task ---

 Open `climate.html`.

-Copy and paste the `hamburger` `<div>` element inside the `<nav>` tags.
+Copy and paste the `burger` `<div>` element inside the `<nav>` tags.

 Also copy and paste (CTRL + C or CMD + C) the **JavaScript** file to your page.